Gansito: History

 Gansito was invented in Mexico City, Mexico in 1957 at the Marinela factory.
 Alfonso Velasco invented the original recipe for the snack cake, while Victor Milke, Guadalupe Pérez, and Roberto Servitje designed the molds necessary to produce the snack cake.
 At first, the molds only made two Gansito cakes at a time; today's can create 18 at the same time.
 It was one of the first three individually wrapped snack cakes produced at the Marinela factory, and the first order made at the factory was for 500 Gansito, which took eight hours to create.
 The snack cake took precedence in the Marinela brand, and Lorenzo Servitje and Jaime Jorba, two of the original founders of Grupo Bimbo and Marinela, called Gansito the star of Marinela products.

 Gansito became Marinela's product leader, representing 65% of all product sales.
 At first, it only cost consumers 80 cents, and by 1975 Marinela was selling 1 million Gansito cakes a day.

-The snack cake soon became a beloved product and an all-time favorite in Mexico as Grupo Bimbo expanded through the country and created routes to even the most distant villages.
-The popular Gansito mascot that became a trademark of Marinela and decorates the snack cakes' packaging was designed by Alfonso Velasco, who was one of Bimbo's founders.
-Velasco also created the famous tagline, "¡Recuérdame!" which means, "Remember me!"
-Gansito snack cakes are one-of-a-kind and different from other snack cakes in that they are coated in chocolate-flavored icing and sprinkles and filled with crème and jelly filling.
-The dessert was first delivered by bicycles and then by unique, three-wheeled motor vans in Mexico called "ganseras."
-The salesmen who rode these vehicles to deliver goods were nicknamed "ganseros".
-The routes the ganseros sold Gansito cakes along were called "rutas ganseras."
+The snack cake became a product of the Marinela brand under Grupo Bimbo.
+As Bimbo expanded throughout Mexico and established distribution routes to remote villages, the cake gained widespread recognition.
+The Gansito mascot, which appears on the packaging, was designed by Alfonso Velasco, a co-founder of Bimbo.
+Velasco also created the tagline "¡Recuérdame!" ("Remember me!").
+Unlike some other snack cakes, Gansito is coated with chocolate-flavored icing and sprinkles and contains both crème and jelly filling.
+The dessert was initially delivered by bicycle, and later by three-wheeled motor vans known as "ganseras."
+The delivery drivers were called "ganseros," and their distribution routes were referred to as "rutas ganseras."